bradleytaunt/accssible/_posts/2019-03-25-skip-to-content.md

 ## The CSS

 Our first task is to make sure this new link isn't visible or interactive by default unless the user explicitly tabs through the navigation.
-We do so my positioning the link outside of the main content view.
+We do so by positioning the link outside of the main content view.
 It is important to use this `absolute` position style instead of setting the display property to `none`, since the display property technique will fully remove the element from the DOM (bad accessibility practices).

 ```css
 a.skip-content {